- Home

 In the rocking train, as we rounded the Passaic river, that curve of water that tells me I’m home, I just had to smile.
 The rail rattle seemed like a background to their song, their commentary on the world.

-The league’s origins date to 1970’s NYC, when two police detectives organized a double dutch tournament.
-Vintage 1980’s footage shot by artist, documentarian and video freak Skip Blumberg can be seen on YouTube, Google his feature “Pick Up Your Feet.”
-The young women competing are fantastic, raw and full of life.
-I couldn’t help but wonder what Newark’s young women were up to game wise, around the same time.
+The league’s origins date to 1970s NYC, when two police detectives organized a double dutch tournament.
+Vintage 1980’s footage shot by the artist, documentarian, and video freak Skip Blumberg can be seen on YouTube, Google his feature “Pick Up Your Feet.”
+The young women competing are fantastic, raw, and full of life.
+I couldn’t help but wonder what Newark’s young women were up to game-wise, around the same time.
 I bet they danced hard.
-While the league allowed professional recognition of the game as a sport, the songs sung, this aspect of girl culture, was deemphasized.
+While the league allowed professional recognition of the game as a sport, the songs were sung, and this aspect of girl culture was deemphasized.
 So many songs, so many.
-Dr. Gaunt argues that discussions of commercial popular music often exclude the communal music making forms that are part of girl culture, and that in fact these traditions and their innovators are a sophisticated transmission of Black musical expression.
+Dr. Gaunt argues that discussions of commercial popular music often exclude the communal music-making forms that are part of girl culture, and that in fact these traditions and their innovators are a sophisticated transmission of Black musical expression.
 Check out The Games Black Girls Play: Learning the Ropes from Double-dutch to Hip-hop to learn more!

 If you can’t bear to stay on the sidelines cheering on the youth, the Soul Line Dance Party at Newark Symphony Hall is the 2nd Friday of every month.
 See you on August 14th!
 This is, as they say, some serious grown folks fun. $5 (!) gets you lessons and dancing with Kenny J, Xman & Step 4 Step Soul Lind Dancers, or Najah & The Brick City Soul Line Dancers and upwards of 500 other new friends.
 Catered dinners are available all night till midnight, with a cash bar to quench the thirst you are going to work up.